CloudClub-uoft/cloud-club-website/README.md

 [Example](https://forums.technicpack.net/forum/7-off-topic-discussion/)

 - [ ] Thread
-  - [ ] Thread title and description - Tamim and Yunjia
+  - [X] Thread title and description - Tamim and Yunjia
-  - [ ] Post - Bootstrap Table - Ian, Jonathan, Leo
+  - [X] Post - Bootstrap Table - Ian, Jonathan, Leo
-    - [ ] Planning
+    - [ ] Data
       - [ ] JS API fetch (for now just have a fake object)
       - [ ] For each entry in the JSON object, create a row element in the table DOM
     - [ ] Structure